seachicken/housebalance-ios/README.md

 # HouseBalance for iOS

 The app in this project is a simple household expenditure calculator.
-Also, [Released in the App Store](http://goo.gl/G2EVwQ).
+Also, [released in the App Store](http://goo.gl/G2EVwQ).
 This project structure adopts RxSwift on MVVM architecture.

 | View1 | View2 | Popup Dialog |